Creating a YouTube Channel

 - Around 75% of all US adults use YouTube (far more than do Facebook).

 People might be a bit intimidated by the prospect of creating a YouTube channel, but there is no need to be.
-Truth is, it’s simple.
-And fun!
+Truth is, creating your own channel is simple and fun!

 From creating a brand new account to the perfect profile picture or profile icon, our YouTube channel guide touches all topics.
 You’ll be uploading your videos and feeling like a YouTuber in no time.